SMerrony/dgemua/UserGuide.md

 > STart processing from the given address, equivalent to setting the PC and typing CO.

 ### Emulator Commands ###
-mvemuaulator commands control the emulation environment rather than the virtual machine.
-They are loosely based on [[SimH]] commands.
+Emulator commands control the emulation environment rather than the virtual machine.
+They are loosely based on [SimH]() commands.

 #### ATT `<dev> <file>` ####
 > ATTach an image file to the named device.
 Tape file images must be in SimH format.